stoeps13/connections-doc/source/admin/admin/r_admin_searchservice_commands.md

 SearchService.deleteFeatureIndex\(String featureName\)
 :   Removes and purges the content for the specified application from the Search index.

+    !!! note
-    **Note:** Only use this command if you are uninstalling an application from IBM Connections.
+    Only use this command if you are uninstalling an application from IBM Connections.
 After running the command, you cannot reindex the content from the application that has been deleted.
 For more information, see *Purging content from the index*.

     This command takes a string value, which is the name of the application whose content is to be deleted.
 The following values are valid: